 This week in Husker history

 The week of Sept.
 23-29, looking back in five-year intervals:

-1912: Fall practice is under way, and coach Ewald O. "Jumbo" Stiehm and his Cornhuskers are said to already be pointing to the season's third game, an Oct.
+1912: Coach Ewald O. "Jumbo" Stiehm and his Cornhuskers are said to already be pointing to the season's third game, an Oct.
 19 contest at Minnesota.
 Meanwhile, a varsity-vs.-freshmen scrimmage leaves a Lincoln writer unimpressed.

 1917: Former Cornhusker halfback Owen Frank becomes an assistant to coach E.J.
 Doc Stewart.